Growing rosemary indoors is a little tricky. If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

-The fact that she even had a pamphlet made me feel a little better about my murder of that previous year’s plant!
+The fact that she even had a pamphlet like this made me feel a little better about my murder of that previous year’s plant!
 I wish I could track down that pamphlet today, but at least the information is still alive in my brain.

 Best to keep it in a pot and move it inside for the winter.
 Still, others may keep rosemary inside as part of a year-round, windowsill herb garden.
 The care will be the same.